 - What can be learnt from AncestryDNA when trying to trace African ancestry?
 (ROOTS.NL, part 1)

 - Is it possible to find a plausible ethnic background for Christiaan?
 (ROOTS.NL, part 2, Searching for Gold)

-- How does Christiaan’s life story relate to the currentday discussions on race within Dutch society?
+- How does Christiaan’s life story relate to the currentday discussions on racism within Dutch society?
 (ROOTS.NL, part 3, True Colours) Lees verder

 This blog post features the AncestryDNA results of 8 persons from 7 different countries.
 In particular i will list the (most likely) African DNA matches i was able to find for each profile.
 Using the tutorial i blogged about in my previous blog post: